Values & Principles

 Core Values

 These four values form the foundation of the Tractatus Framework.
-They are not aspirational—they are architectural.
-The framework is designed to enforce these values through structure, not training.

 1. Sovereignty